 - Good insulation because of its extremely high thermal mass which is a good insulator in temperate climates.
 The stone slowly heats up in the day and releases its warmth in the night.
 Needs passive solar design to be most effective and can be too cold in cooler climates.

 - Natural and non-toxic, no off-gassing of VOCs or chemicals to worry about, making for cleaner air in your home and better health and wellbeing.

-- Low carbon as stone requires very little processing, making the production process lower in energy and carbon than most building materials.
+- Low carbon, requiring very little processing so the production process is lower in energy and carbon than most building materials.
 The global availability means lower shipping emissions than more specialist materials.
 Stone is finite but reusable.

 Examples of building with stone